obinkytt/audacity-capstone/README.md

 ## Summary of my Project.

 ##### 1. I developed a python flask appliaction called webapp with python and HTML.
 The HTML is in Template folder
-##### 2. I used WAS Cloud9 enviroment and Github to develop the application.
-The was a push and pull and commits beteween AWS Cloud9 and Github repository
+##### 2. I used AWS Cloud9 enviroment and Github to develop the application.
+Then I can push and pull and commits beteween AWS Cloud9 and Github repository
-##### 3. I pushed the appliaction to Docker for a docker for docker build to obtain a docker image.
+##### 3. I pushed the application to Docker for docker build and got a docker image.
-##### 4. I used circleci for countinous testing  and continues intergration of my code and build.
+##### 4. I used circleci for countinous testing  and continous intergration of my code and build.
 ##### 5. I pushed my docker image from docker container to Amazon Elastic Container Registry (Amazon ECR).
 ##### 6. I used cloudFormation to deploy my Appliaction immage in AWS ECR to Amazon Elastic Container Service (Amazon ECS).
 ##### 7. I also deployed my appliaclication image in AWS ECR to Amazon Elastic Kubernetes Service (Amazon EKS) using EKS Cluster and CloudFormation.